chrisl8/ArloBot/README.md

 ```
 and point your web browser at the URL it gives you.

-If you use Ubuntu or Lubuntu there should also be a desktop icon on the robot's desktop that you can run to do the same thing and bring up this web page on the robot itself.
+If you use Ubuntu there should also be a desktop icon on the robot's desktop that you can run to do the same thing and bring up this web page on the robot itself.

 ## Workstation via [x11docker](https://github.com/mviereck/x11docker)
 If you want to run RVIZ or other ROS tools from a remote Linux workstation, you do not have to install ROS on it.
 Instead try using [x11docker](https://github.com/mviereck/x11docker) via this setup script: